Prtfw/rover/README.md

 To get started:

+Clone or download the repo, navigate to the folder.

 1) Open the hello-rover.html file (in chrome), for optimal experience, we recommend a 13inch+ screen

 2) Enter a command sequence: